tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/06-Stu_Correlating_Returns/README.md

 ## Instructions

-* Download returns data for the past month for AAPL.
+* Download returns data for the past month for AAPL using the Alpaca API.

 * Get news headlines for at least five topics of your choice and apply sentiment analysis to the headlines.

 * Correlate the headlines' sentiment to S&P 500 returns for each topic.
 Which one had the highest correlation?

 ## Hint